George Clooney: Early life

 George Timothy Clooney was born on May 6, 1961, in Lexington, Kentucky.
 His mother, Nina Bruce (née Warren), was a beauty queen and city councilwoman.
 His father, Nick Clooney, is a former anchorman and television host, including five years on the AMC network.
-Clooney is of Irish, German, and English ancestry.
+Clooney is predominantly of Irish descent.
+His direct ancestor Nicholas Clooney, a poor cottier from Windgap, County Kilkenny, was given little alternative but to leave Ireland, due to being driven out by the landowning class.
+Nicholas Clooney migrated to the United States in 1855, settling in Kentucky.
 His maternal fourth great-grandmother, Mary Ann Sparrow, was the half-sister of Nancy Lincoln, mother of President Abraham Lincoln, making Clooney and President Lincoln half-first cousins five times removed.
-Clooney has an older sister named Adelia (known as Ada).
-Cabaret singer and actress Rosemary Clooney was an aunt.
-Through Rosemary, his cousins include actors Miguel Ferrer, Rafael Ferrer, and Gabriel Ferrer, who is married to singer Debby Boone.
+Clooney had an older sister named Adelia (1960–2025).
+Cabaret singer and actress Rosemary Clooney was his aunt.
+Through Rosemary, his cousins include actors Miguel Ferrer, Rafael Ferrer, and Gabriel Ferrer.

-Clooney was raised a strict Roman Catholic but said in 1998 that he did not know if he believed "in Heaven or even God".
-He has said, "Yes, we were Catholic, big-time, whole family, whole group."
+Clooney was raised a strict Roman Catholic stating "yes, we were Catholic, big-time, whole family, whole group".
 He began his education at the Blessed Sacrament School in Fort Mitchell, Kentucky.
-He attended St. Michael's School in Worthington, Ohio; then Western Row Elementary School (a public school) in Mason, Ohio, from 1968 to 1974; and St. Susanna School in Mason, where he served as an altar boy.
-The Clooneys moved back to Kentucky when George was midway through the seventh grade.
+After his family moved to Ohio he attended St. Michael's School in Worthington, Ohio, then Western Row Elementary School in Mason, Ohio, and finally St. Susanna School in Mason, where he served as an altar boy.
+The Clooneys moved back to Kentucky when he was midway through the seventh grade.

 In middle school, Clooney developed Bell's palsy, a medical condition that partially paralyzes the face.
 The malady went away within a year.
 In an interview with Larry King, he stated that "yes, it goes away.
 It takes about nine months to go away.
 It was the first year of high school, which was a bad time for having half your face paralyzed."
-He also described one positive outcome of the condition: "It's probably a great thing that it happened to me because it forced me to engage in a series of making fun of myself.
+He also described one positive outcome of the condition:

+It's probably a great thing that it happened to me because it forced me to engage in a series of making fun of myself.
 And I think that's an important part of being famous.
-The practical jokes have to be aimed at you."
+The practical jokes have to be aimed at you.

-After his parents moved to Augusta, Kentucky, Clooney attended Augusta High School.
+After moving to Augusta, Kentucky, Clooney attended Augusta High School.
 He has stated that he earned all As and a B in school, and played baseball and basketball.
 He tried out to play professional baseball with the Cincinnati Reds in 1977, but he did not pass the first round of player cuts and was not offered a contract.
 He attended Northern Kentucky University from 1979 to 1981, majoring in broadcast journalism, and very briefly attended the University of Cincinnati, but did not graduate from either.
-He earned money selling women's shoes, selling insurance door to door, stocking shelves, working in construction, and cutting tobacco.
+He worked odd jobs selling women's shoes, selling insurance door to door, stocking shelves, working in construction, and cutting tobacco.